prajwalol/flask-todo/README.md

 ## Roadmap

-- Feature 1
-- Feature 2
+- Add your todo's
+- track what's left to do
-- ...
+-

 ## Known Issues

-- Issue 1
-- Issue 2
+-
-- ...
+-

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Eclipse Public License - v 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments